qnipp/docker-moodle-unprivileged/README.md

 A Dockerfile that installs and runs the latest Moodle 3.8 stable, with external MySQL Database.

-It is configured to run unprivileged, e. g. in Kubernetes with the setting mustRunAsNonRoot.
+It is configured to run unprivileged, e. g. in Kubernetes with the setting MustRunAsNonRoot in the pod security policies.

-`Note: DB Deployment uses version 5 of MySQL.
-MySQL:Latest is now v8.`
+Note: DB Deployment uses version 5 of MySQL.
+MySQL:Latest is now v8.

 ## Building